What would YOU do with 3 pounds of chicken necks?

 - 2 bay leaves

 - 2 whole cloves of garlic

-- Bring all ingredients to a boil and then lower to a simmer, uncovered for 5-6 hours.
+- Bring all ingredients to a boil in a large stock pot and then lower to a simmer, uncovered for about 2-3 hours.

 - Strain out all ingredients leaving just the chicken stock.